dennisvink/php-atd/README.md

 php-atd
 =======

-PHP class to interface with After the Deadline (AtD) servers
+PHP class to interface with After the Deadline (AtD) servers.